 4. The Self-Centered Person

-People who are self-absorbed will not be interested in adding anything of value in your life.
-Instead, they may just end up sucking your good energy when they are around.
-As they focus on their own selfish gain, they’re unable to show the empathy, compassion or encouragement a person in recovery needs.
-They maybe inconsiderate and chiefly concerned with what they can get out of you.
-Don’t let a self-centered person drain you out of what you can give.
+Self-absorbed people will not be interested in adding anything of value to your life.
+Instead, they may end up sucking your good energy when they are around.
+As they focus on their own selfish gain, they cannot show the empathy, compassion, or encouragement a person in recovery needs.
+They are maybe inconsiderate and chiefly concerned with what they can get out of you.
+Don’t let a self-centered person drain you of what you can give.
 Sometimes, even if you care about a person, it is best to stay away.

 5. The Rude Person

-People who are rude can set you off in a matter of minutes.
+Rude people can set you off in a matter of minutes.
 Usually, their rudeness extends not only to people they are close to but also to people they don’t know, such as waitresses and store clerks.
-If you have a friend or acquaintance who treats you rudely even after you have told them that their actions disrespect you, it may be time to walk away from them.
+If you have a friend or acquaintance who treats you rudely even after telling them that their actions disrespect you, it may be time to walk away from them.
 Being the target of someone’s rudeness can make you feel angry or hurt, emotions that aren’t going to help you in your sobriety.

 Even if other people do not realize it, sobriety carries the weight of gold.
 You have to do whatever you can to protect it.
 If this means avoiding people who radiate negative energy, so be it.
-At this point in your life, your number one responsibility is to heal past physical and emotional wounds, which includes distancing yourself from those who can hinder you from accomplishing just that.
+Your number one responsibility is to heal past physical and emotional wounds at this point in your life, which includes distancing yourself from those who can hinder you from accomplishing just that.